redsanket/spark/external/hadoop/guide/mapreduce/encryption.rst

-To enable encrypted shuffle, set ``mapreduce.shuffle.ssl.enabled`` to true in ``mapred-site.xml`` of all nodes in the cluster.
+To enable encrypted shuffle, set ``mapreduce.shuffle.ssl.enabled`` to true in `mapred-site.xml` of all nodes in the cluster.
 The default is false.

-To configure encrypted shuffle, set the following properties ``in core-site.xml`` of all nodes in the cluster:
+To configure encrypted shuffle, set the following properties in `core-site.xml` of all nodes in the cluster:

 .. table:: `core-site.xml Properties for shuffle encryption.
-Prefix hadoop.ssl`
+Prefix 'hadoop.ssl'`
   :widths: auto
   :name: table-mr-shuffle-configs